matraa57/potential_norms/README.md

 # potential_norms
+The title of this work is: The "Origins" of Potential Sociopedagogical Norms in Mathematics Teachers' Online Asynchronous Discussions
 This research was presented at the National Council of Teachers of Mathematics Research Conference in 2022.
 The research was conducted by Anthony Matranga at California State University San Marcos and Jason Silverman at Drexel University.
 The presentation slides can be accessed at the following link: https://csusm-my.sharepoint.com/:p:/g/personal/amatranga_csusm_edu/Ee8unAI6DkxNvXvVPjcfn4QBfDCTZ7Wd4MvP35JBbUQb8A?e=O2pGYs